yuchengkuo/gatsby-practice/src/projects/building-first-fs-racecar/Building the first racecar to compete in FS.md

 - Procedure when problems occur.
 - Transportation to competition site.

 At this time the problems usually showed up suddenly, we must learn to react quickly and address accordingly.
 What we could do was trying to lower the chances and building a procedure to address the situation.

-###### 05
+I think we would never forget the day we finally packed the vehicle and sent it to the competition site, the workshop was a mess, we sat

 ## Compete